 Who bullying can be reported to

 All members of staff take bullying seriously.
 Children are encouraged to tell someone straight away if they think they are being bullied or if one of their friends is being bullied.
-In assemblies and lessons they are told they can tell any adult including:
+In assemblies and lessons, they are told they can tell any staff member or a parent or carer including:

 - A member of staff in the playground

 - Their class teacher

 - The Pastoral Care and Family Support Manager

 - The headteacher